carenbraj/burgerApp/README.md

 ---

-Add a burger you'd like to eat in the input area and submit it. to eat a burger click the devour button under the burger you'd like to eat.
-The burger thats been devoured will move from the right side of the window to the left side of the window.
+Add a burger you'd like to eat in the input area and submit it.
+To eat a burger click the devour button under the burger you'd like to eat.
+The burger thats been devoured will move from the right side to the left side of the window.
 If you want to delete a burger from the devoured side just click the delete button under the burger that you'd like to delete.

 ![License](https://img.shields.io/badge/LICENSE-MIT-maroon)